 In 2016, Austin Brown debuted his show Microphone & Guitar show with his first two gigs in Europe in Paris, France.
 He went on to take his intimate and personal show to the United States in December that same year as a pop-up show at clubs, schools and events.
-In 2017 Austin continues to perform the show in the United States, pop-up shows, acoustic shows as well as shows with his band The Blvck Castles.
+Austin continued to perform the show in the United States, pop-up shows, acoustic shows as well as shows with his band The Blvck Castles and performing at the Canyon Sessions.

 In 2016, The Jacksons continued to perform scattered dates in casinos in the United States, special events such as Art on Ice in Switzerland and festivals in Canada, USA, Japan and South Africa.
 The legends continued to bring peace, unity and happiness with their shows and performed an historici show in Johannesburg where they performed live for the first time!
 Due to scheduling conflicts, Jermaine was not part of all the shows.